Kernelization and approximation of distance-$r$ independent sets on nowhere dense graphs: Introduction

 \section{Introduction}

 \paragraph{Independence and domination} For a graph $G$ and positive integer $r$, a {\em{distance-$r$ independent set}} in $G$ is a subset of vertices $I$ whose members are pairwise at distance more than $r$.
 On the other hand, a {\em{distance-$r$ dominating set}} in $G$ is a subset of vertices $D$ such that every vertex of $G$ is at distance at most $r$ from some member of $D$.
 The cases $r=1$ correspond to the standard notions of an independent and dominating set, respectively.
-In this work we will consider combinatorial questions about distance-$r$ independent and dominating sets, as well as the computational complexity of the corresponding decision problems {\sc{Distance-$r$ Independent Set}} and {\sc{Distance-$r$ Dominating Set}}: given a graph $G$ and integer $k$, decide whether $G$ has a distance-$r$ independent set of size at least $k$, respectively, a distance-$r$ dominating set of size at most $k$.
+In this work we will consider combinatorial questions about distance-$r$ independent and dominating sets, as well as the computational complexity of the corresponding decision problems {\sc{Distance-$r$ Independent Set}} and {\sc{\mbox{Distance-$r$} Dominating Set}}: given a graph $G$ and integer $k$, decide whether $G$ has a distance-$r$ independent set of size at least $k$, respectively, a distance-$r$ dominating set of size at most $k$.

 In the following, we denote the minimum size of a distance-$r$ dominating set in a graph~$G$ by $\gamma_r(G)$ and the maximum size of a distance-$r$ independent set by $\alpha_{r}(G)$.
 Furthermore, if $A\subseteq V(G)$, we write $\gamma_r(G,A)$ for the minimum size of a {\em{distance-$r$ dominating set of $A$}}, i.e., we only require that each vertex of $A$ is at distance at most $r$ from the dominating set.
 Similarly, we write $\alpha_r(G,A)$ for the maximum size of a distance-$r$ independent subset of $A$.
-Observe that for every graph $G$, vertex subset $A$, and $r\in \N$ it holds that
+Observe that for every graph $G$, vertex subset $A$, and positive integer $r$ we have

 because every member of a set that distance-$r$ dominates $A$ can dominate at most one member of a distance-$2r$ independent subset of $A$.
 The study of a reverse inequality (in the approximate sense) for certain graph classes is the main combinatorial goal of this work.